jburguete/mpcotool/3.6.0/README.md

     The total number of simulations to run is:
 > (number of experiments) x (number of simulations) x (number of iterations)

+* **orthogonal**: Orthogonal sampling brute force algorithm.
+It requires for each variable:
+  * *sweeps*: number of sweeps to generate for each variable in every experiment.

+    The total number of simulations to run is:
+> (number of experiments) x (variable 1 number of sweeps) x ... x
+> (variable n number of sweeps) x (number of iterations)

-* Both brute force algorithms can be iterated to improve convergence by using the following parameters:
+* Three former brute force algorithms can be iterated to improve convergence by using the following parameters:
   * *nbest*: number of best simulations to calculate convergence interval on next iteration (default 1).
   * *tolerance*: tolerance parameter to increase convergence interval (default